buddhist-uni/buddhist-uni.github.io/_content/booklets/jesus-and-the-buddha_dhammika.md

 ---

 > My goal is to be honest; looking at the similarities, the differences and the contradictions too.
-And I respect Jesus and the Buddha enough to let them speak for themselves, that is, their words as presented in their respective sacred scriptures.
+I respect Jesus and the Buddha enough to let them speak for themselves